zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 > so, how you would set up the blocks.
 > 1. A large gene expression study will be run in five different batches or runs.
 > 2. An experiment will use two different models of equipment to obtain
 > measurements.
 > 3. Samples will be processed in the morning, afternoon and evening.
-> 4. Eight different mouse strains will be involved in a study.
+> 4. In a study in which mice were randomly assigned to treatment and control
+> groups, the air handler in the room went off and temperature and humidity
+> increased.
 >
 > >
 > > ## Solution to Exercise 4